Filespace in cl.cam.ac.uk

-The allocation is subject to quota: the default quota is (as of early 2009) 1 GByte.
-This may be enough for casual use but people who are doing serious research are expected to have to ask for an increase.
+The allocation is subject to quota: the default quota is (as of 2014) 50 GByte.
+This should be enough for most use but some people may need to ask for an increase.
 We expect you to be realistic and honest in assessing your needs, bearing in mind that maintaining a high level of availability and reliability of filespace is vastly more expensive than the price of raw disc drives would lead you to believe.
 All requests for quota increases should be sent to the file server administrators (via mail to sys-admin).
 Your request is likely to be looked upon more favourably if you can demonstrate that you have read and understood this document and are using the various filespaces available wisely.

 Your quota covers both your Unix usage and your Windows usage.
 You can examine your current usage and quota at http://www.cl.cam.ac.uk/local/sys/quotareport/ which requires Raven authentication to establish your identity.
 On most Linux systems there is also a command cl-rquota which will give the same information.
 The native quota command which comes with the operating system will not usually work in our environment.

 The home disc allocation is on the file server, so that it is already quite robust; it is also backed-up.